 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or MUPMIFA requires the Foundation to retain as a fund of perpetual duration.
-There were total deficiencies of \$250,081 for the year ended June 30, 2020.
+There were total deficiencies of \$-0-and \$250,081 for the years ended June 30, 2021 and 2020, respectively.